The practical guide to using ChatGPT with Zendesk in 2026

 Instantly summarize long ticket threads

-We’ve all been there: an agent picks up a ticket and has to spend ten minutes scrolling through a long back-and-forth just to figure out what’s going on.
+We’ve all been there: an agent picks up a ticket and has to spend several minutes scrolling through a long back-and-forth just to figure out what's going on.
 AI can read the whole conversation and give you the highlights in seconds: the customer’s problem, what’s been tried already, and any key details.
 This lets an agent get the gist of the issue immediately and jump straight to solving it.

 Draft accurate, on-brand replies for agents